yvesduke/NYCSchools/README.md

 # NYCSchools

 #### Intro :
 This is a native app to provide information on NYC High schools. this app fetches data from the City of Newyork Api and displays a list of high schools name, location and phone number.
 The app also allows users to click on any of the school to view school's detail.
-The detail view also has an option to see SATs Results for a selected school.
+The detail view also has an option to view SATs Results for a selected school.
 The app is implemented following MVVM architecture with UIKit and escaping closures for service call.

 #### Quick start :
 Using either a real device or a simulator, lunch the app and you will be presented with a list of Products and their prices.
 You can scroll up and down to see a full list of products.
 If you click on one of the product displayed on the list, you will be presented with a detail page containing product tittle and Product description.

 #### Status :
-- Implement the API calls using URLSession to retrieve the necessary data, parse JSON data with Codable, and display it in the app's user interface using UIKit.
+- Implement the API calls using URLSession to retrieve the necessary data, parse JSON data with JSONDecoder, and display it in the app's user interface using UIKit.
-- The app currenlty supports different ios screen sizes and targets ios 13 and above
+- The app currenlty supports different iOS screen sizes and targets iOS 13 and above
 - Writen unit tests using XCTest framework for the critical components such as data retrieval and parsing to ensure the app's reliability and maintainability.

 #### What's included :